Katharine Stewart-Murray, Duchess of Atholl: Anti-suffrage

 As the Marchioness of Tullibardine she was an opponent of female suffrage, with Leah Leneman describing her as 'a key speaker at the most important Scottish anti-suffrage demonstration', which took place in 1912.
 In 1913 she became vice-president of the branch of the Anti-Suffrage League based in Dundee.

-Election as MP
+Political career

-Despite this opposition to women gaining the right to vote in parliamentary elections, she went on to be the Scottish Unionist Member of Parliament (MP) for Kinross and West Perthshire from 1923 to 1938, and served as Parliamentary Secretary to the Board of Education from 1924 to 1929, the first woman other than a mistress of the robes to serve in a British Conservative government.
+Despite this opposition to women gaining the right to vote in parliamentary elections, Stewart-Murray went on to be the Scottish Unionist Member of Parliament (MP) for Kinross and West Perthshire from 1923 to 1938, and served as Parliamentary Secretary to the Board of Education from 1924 to 1929, the first woman other than a mistress of the robes to serve in a British Conservative government.
 She was the first woman elected to represent a Scottish seat at Westminster.

-The historian William Knox has argued that, like other early female MPs in the UK, "she literally inherited" her seat from her husband, but Kenneth Baxter disputes this, noting that her husband had stood down from the former West Perthshire seat in 1917 when he succeeded to the dukedom and that it had been won by a Liberal candidate in 1918 and 1922.
-Moreover, Baxter claims her victory in 1923 was not seen as "a foregone conclusion".
-The fact that, prior to 1918, Atholl had been opposed to women's suffrage led to her being criticised in parliament by her Conservative colleague Nancy Astor.
+It has been argued that, like other early female MPs in the UK, Stewart-Murray "inherited" her seat from her husband.
+However, her husband had stood down from the former West Perthshire seat in 1917, when he succeeded to the dukedom, and it had then been won by a Liberal candidate in both 1918 and 1922.
+Her victory in 1923 was not seen as "a foregone conclusion".